-WAREHOUSE EPOXY FLOORING • VANCOUVER BC • FORKLIFT READY
+WAREHOUSE EPOXY FLOORING • FLOOR COATINGS • VANCOUVER BC

 Warehouse Epoxy Flooring Vancouver BC

-Forklift-ready warehouse floor coatings for racking aisles, pallet-jack routes, staging zones, loading docks, storage facilities and distribution centres.
+Forklift-ready warehouse epoxy flooring and floor coatings for racking aisles, pallet-jack routes, staging zones, loading docks, storage facilities and distribution centres.

-Priority One Epoxy Flooring installs warehouse epoxy flooring in Vancouver BC, Metro Vancouver, the Lower Mainland and larger warehouse facilities across British Columbia.
-Our warehouse floor coatings are built for forklift traffic, pallet jacks, racking aisles, staging areas, dispatch zones, storage facilities, distribution centres and loading dock approaches.
+Priority One Epoxy Flooring installs warehouse epoxy flooring in Vancouver BC, warehouse floor coatings, and resin flooring systems for Metro Vancouver, the Lower Mainland and larger warehouse facilities across British Columbia.
+Our warehouse floors are built for forklift traffic, pallet jacks, racking aisles, staging areas, shipping and receiving zones, storage facilities, distribution centres and loading dock approaches.

-We focus on the real causes of warehouse floor failure: slab dusting, worn travel lanes, joint damage, turning-zone abrasion, contamination, poor preparation, and coating systems that are not matched to daily warehouse traffic.
+We focus on the real causes of warehouse floor failure: slab dusting, worn travel lanes, joint damage, turning-zone abrasion, loading dock wear, contamination, poor preparation, and coating systems that are not matched to daily warehouse traffic.

 Warehouse flooring service areas: Vancouver, Richmond, Burnaby, Surrey, Delta, Langley, Coquitlam, Abbotsford, Chilliwack, Metro Vancouver, the Lower Mainland and larger BC-wide warehouse projects.